ShikharGhimire/Tiny-English-Nepali-Translator/README.md

 Use the .en or .np. to csv translator script available in this repositories  to convert all of the files into csv file or simply download the csv files.

-In data '.en' represents the English corpus and '.np' represents the Nepalese corpus
+In data '.en' represents the English corpus and '.np' represents the Nepalese corpus.